eemeli/yaml/docs/05_content_nodes.md

 }
 ```

-A parsed document's contents will have all of its non-object values wrapped in `Scalar` objects, which themselves may be in some hierarchy of `YAMLMap` and `YAMLSeq` collections.
+A parsed document's value will have all of its non-object values wrapped in `Scalar` objects, which themselves may be in some hierarchy of `YAMLMap` and `YAMLSeq` collections.
 However, this is not a requirement for the document's stringification, which is rather tolerant regarding its input values, and will use [`doc.createNode()`](#creating-nodes) when encountering an unwrapped value.

 When stringifying, the node `type` will be taken into account by `!!str` and `!!binary` values, and ignored by other scalars.